Hexapyxis/MoneyPropertyDrawer/README.md

 ## License

-The coin icons are provided free of charge and may be used for non-commercial purposes only.\n
+The coin icons are provided free of charge and may be used for non-commercial purposes only.<br>
 Permissions:

     You may use and modify these resources for personal or educational purposes.